Carlos Hoyos

-Carlos Mario Hoyos Jaramillo (born February 28, 1962) is a retired football defender who was capped 24 times for Colombia between 1985 and 1990.
+Carlos Mario Hoyos Jaramillo (born February 28, 1962) is a football manager and retired football defender who was capped 24 times for Colombia between 1985 and 1990.
 He was an unused substitute for the 1990 World Cup.
 His club at that time was Atlético Junior.

 Career

 Hoyos played professional football in Colombia with Deportivo Cali, Atlético Junior and Deportes Quindío.
-After he retired from playing, he became a football manager and led Itagüi FC, Patriotas Boyacá and Atlético Bucaramanga.
+After he retired from playing, he became a football manager and led Itagüi FC, Patriotas Boyacá, Atlético Bucaramanga and Jaguares de Córdoba.